opencode-md/opencode-md/README.md

 <h3>Development plans for Opencode.md</h3>

 - development of API for exchanging information about search indexes between projects created based on the core of the open source solution;
-- implementation of API for exchanging information with the Open Web Index project (if such API be awailable).
+- implementation of API for exchanging information with the Open Web Index project (if such API be available).